 Alice was starting to look a little apprehensive again, so Lucy summoned a smile and turned back to face her friend.
 “Yeah.
 Sounds good.”
 They resumed their walking and Lucy tossed her head back towards the window they were just at.
 “So, you think I’d look good in a dress like that?”

 Glancing back as if she hadn’t just gotten a good long look at the thing, Alice gave a shrug and an assuring smile. “’Course.
 You’ve definitely got the legs for it, pasty though they are.
 But where the hell would you wear that?”

 Lucy lifted and dropped her right shoulder with feigned indifference.
 “MnMMmn.
 The prom, maybe.”
-She couldn’t help but grin as her friend burst out laughing, especially when Alice started going on about how at least it would be better than something from Morticia Adams’ garage sale.
+She couldn’t help but grin as her friend burst out laughing, especially when Alice started going on about how at least it would be better than something from Morticia Addams’ garage sale.

 Monday snuck up quicker than expected, and soon Lucy found herself back at school and swept up in the usual routine.
 Chemistry sucked, as usual, and she made a mental note to ask her friend Krysti for help on homework later.